c4lliope/rfcs/038-resource-prototypes/proposal.md

 proposal.
 Pipeline authors are encouraged to transition from resource types to prototypes, which they can do gradually.

 There is no EOL date specified for resource types support.
-It would likely be on the order of years.
+It would likely be supported for a number of years.

 ## Open Questions